-Melanoma is a Cancer that usually starts in the skin.
+Melanoma is a cancer that usually starts in the skin.
 The skin is the body’s largest organ.
 It protects the organs inside your body from injury, infection, heat and ultraviolet light from the sun.

-Most often the first sign of Melanoma is a new, unusual looking growth on the skin.
+Most often the first sign of melanoma is a new, unusual looking growth on the skin.
 You may notice a change in a mole that you’ve had for a long time.
-Melanoma can start anywhere on your body, but it usually starts in areas that are exposed most often to the sun – The head, face, neck, hands, arms and legs.
+Melanoma can start anywhere on your body, but it usually starts in areas that are exposed most often to the sun – the head, face, neck, hands, arms and legs.

-As of June 2017, there has been an estimated 7,200 new cases of Melanoma and an estimated 1,250 Melanoma deaths in Canada (Canadian Cancer Statistics, 2017).
+In 2020, there will be an estimated 8,000 new cases of melanoma and an estimated 1,300 melanoma deaths in Canada (Canadian Cancer Statistics, 2020).

 Watch this short video from the Melanoma Network about preventing and detecting melanoma:

 - About Melanoma